In this section

 As the employer, you are responsible for making sure that people can work for you safely and that all others can come onto your premises safely.

-This guide aims to help you prepare for getting your retail operation up and running again, when you're allowed to.
+This guide aims to help you prepare for getting your retail operation up and running again, and to make the workplace COVID-19 secure.

 Why not download and keep to hand the Government's COVID-19 poster, while you work towards the achieving its five goals?
 It's a good, quick reference to what you will need to do before trading again.
 You can find it in section 1, here: https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/shops-and-branches